Bottled Imagination co-founder Luke Cope shares his tips for getting campaigns approved, landing pitches, and wowing clients.

 Through the Content Analyzer, we can check out which topics get the most engagement and shares across the internet.

 After typing “vegan protein” into the search bar, we can see a nice list of the best-performing content across the web for any given time frame (in this case, the past two years).
 Next, we’ll filter the results, so they only include video posts from websites like YouTube.

 In this section, it’s especially important to check out the evergreen score.
 If a video has a high evergreen score, this means that it’s still getting views, comments, and shares long after its publishing date.
 Topics with low scores may have performed well when they were new, but engagement fizzled out.

-Checking in on influencers in your topic realm can help your brand stay grounded and connected to your audience so you can create video content that truly resonates with them.
+Checking in on any YouTube influencer in your topic realm can help your brand stay grounded and connected to your audience so you can create video content that truly resonates with them.

 As Anton Eliasson writes at Business2Community:

 Influencers are people, too, but in the semi-anonymous world of social media, it’s easy to forget.
 Your brand faces the same issue.
 Your company is more than just the products you make and the website you have.
 It is made up of people.
 In a video, you can bridge the gap between what the viewer thinks they know about you and what’s actually true.